 “Choreography of Borders: Performing Middle Eastern Racial Mobility in Saba Zavarei’s Looking for Tehran.”
 Transnational Performance Working Group, American Society for Theatre Research (ASTR), Arlington, VA, November 2019.

-“Unpacked: Refugee Baggage: Performing Middle Eastern Cultural Memory,” rev., finalists panel, Charles E. Shanklin Award for Research Excellence, Bowling Green State University, Bowling Green, OH, April 2019.
+“Unpacked: Refugee Baggage: Performing Middle Eastern Cultural Memory,” revised, finalists panel, Charles E. Shanklin Award for Research Excellence, Bowling Green State University, Bowling Green, OH, April 2019.

 “Defamiliarizing Color-Consciousness: Casting Catherine Butterfield’s The Sleeper.”
 Co-presented with Dennis Sloan.
 Theatre Practice Symposium, Mid-America Theatre Conference (MATC), Cleveland, OH, March 2019.